ehicks05/loon/readme.md

 * Adopt React-beautiful-dnd virtual lists once it is ready.
 Without virtual lists, we get to about 1000 songs in a list before it becomes really slow on a beefy pc.
 * Can we monitor the music library for changes and automatically react based on the changes?
+* Fix context menu when search.jsx is showing one item. (it cuts off)

 ### Getting Started